brittanyrw/emojiscreen/README.md

 ### Genres 🔍

-For movies and TV shows, go to the IMDB profile and find the genres listed.
+For movies and TV shows, go to the IMDB profile and find the genres listed under the title.
 Add these genres to the `Emoji Card` object.
 See the below screenshot for the genre listing in IMDB profiles.

 ![Screenshot of the Beauty and the Beast IDMB profile with the genres circled](readme/imdb-screenshot.png)